Equivalence Principle in Chameleon Models: The Chameleon Model

-Even in the simple model where one considers just two spherical objects in a constant density environment, there are other mathematical approximations that we make in order to simplify the calculations.
-The first simplification consists in expanding $V_{\rm eff}(\phi)$ about its minimum in each region up to the quadratic terms and ignoring the higher order ones.
-We perform this analysis below.
-Clearly this approximation leads to a linear differential equation for the chameleon field.
-In the Appendix~\ref{sec:nonlinchameleon} we will estimate the corrections associated with this approximation, by considering the effects of the cubic term in the expansion as a perturbation of the one body problem \footnote{We thank A. Upadhye, B.Elder and J. Khoury for raising this issue after the first submission of this manuscript}.
-We will see that the corrections become relevant for $n>4$.
+If the {\it thin shell} condition is satisfied, the expansion of the effective potential $V_{\rm eff}(\varphi)$ about its minimum up to the quadratic terms, for each one of the regions, as all higher order terms are ignored provides a good approximation for the determination of the scalar field profile (see for example, \cite{KW04,Brax07,Hui2009,Brax2012}).
+Such approximation leads to a linear differential equation for the chameleon field.
+In a forthcoming paper we plan to study in detail the corrections to this approximation arising from higher order terms~\cite{Oursnonlin}.
+We will see that the corrections become relevant for $n>4$~\cite{Oursnonlin}\footnote{We thank A. Upadhye, B. Elder and J. Khoury for raising this issue after the first submission of this manuscript.}.
+Next, we will describe the {\it quadratic approximation} to the effective potential and at the end of this subsection, we will discuss if it is appropriate for the experimental situations at hand .

-We now proceed to deal with the linear problem for the two spherical bodies in a single medium as environment.
+We now proceed to deal with the simple, one body problem, taken to be immersed within a single medium acting as the environment.
+In section IIB, we generalize this expansion for the ``two body problem''.

-We start with the expansion of the effective potential about the corresponding minimum in each region up to the quadratic term gives:
+The expansion of the effective potential about the corresponding minimum in each region up to the quadratic term gives:

-and define the effective mass of the chameleon in the usual way:
+The effective mass of the chameleon is then defined in the usual way:

 In particular, setting $\beta_i=\beta$, the expression for the effective mass $m_{\rm eff}^{\rm in,out}$ turns out to be:

 with